bookingactivities/booking-activities/readme.txt

 **Manage reservations**

-* Click on the desired event on the booking calendar to show the event reservation list
+* Find all your bookings at a glance on a calendar and in a list.
+Use dynamic filters, sorting, and custom columns.
 * Booking actions: validate, cancel, reschedule, ★ refund...
 * ★ Your customers can **cancel** or **reschedule** their bookings and **ask a refund** by themselves